-Marketing strategy is about your choices- where to focus, which platforms to use, and what to spend.
+Marketing strategy is about your choices- where to focus, which platforms to use, and how much to spend.
 And making the right choices for your business is critical.

 J. Walker Marketing helps you do this by serving as an expert advisor.
 We don’t sell marketing campaigns and we don’t profit by marking up the cost of services.
 J. Walker Marketing is a fee-only marketing advisor ready to provide you with reliable, objective marketing advice that will ensure you have the best chance of a strong return on your marketing investment.

 Marketing Consulting Insights For Success

 Success at marketing is critical to your business and the good news is that with the right plan, you you will.
 Decades of marketing experience show that the following are critical to your success.

 Your marketing plan: No surprise, but much depends on having the right plan.
 Are your marketing goals aligned with your critical business goals?
 Is it attainable based on your competitive environment and with your marketing budget?
 If you are in a hyper-competitive marketing environment and your competitors spend aggressively, it's likely you'll need to match or exceed their spending.

 Media Plan: Targeting right is the beginning, and one mistake too many businesses make is targeting too broadly.
 The best approach is to narrow down the target audience to a small segment where you can have strong impact.
 Ensuring that your pricing is competitive and your media plan is highly efficient is the next critical factor.
 Too often the relationship between pricing and media delivery is blurry and media vendors often want it that way.
 But understanding pricing, delivery, and ultimately the efficiency of the media pan is critical.